linkerd/website/linkerd.io/content/2.15/getting-started/_index.md

 that your cluster is capable of hosting Linkerd.

 {{< note >}}
-If you're using a GKE "private cluster" or Calico CNI, there are some [extra steps required](../reference/cluster-configuration/#private-clusters) before you can proceed to the next step.
+If you're using a GKE "private cluster", or if you're using Cilium as a CNI, there may be some [cluster-specific configuration](../reference/cluster-configuration/) before you can proceed to the next step.
 {{< /note >}}

 ## Step 1: Install the CLI